FreedomCoreGaming/spooni_spooner/README.md

 The above configuration would allow all users to spawn a limited number of entities, and only modify or delete the objects they spawn, while an admin can spawn any number of entities and modify or delete other players' entities.

-If you need to change any permissions while the server is running, after adding/removing any spooner-related aces, run `spooner_refresh_perms` to refresh the permissions on all clients, or restart the resource.
+If you need to change any permissions while the server is running, after adding/removing any spooner-related aces, restart the resource.

 # Usage